Making Love: Critical reaction

-Upon its release Making Love was typically dismissed by critics as a glossy soap opera which dodged its sensitive ostensibly core issue.
+Upon its release, Making Love was typically dismissed by critics as a glossy soap opera which dodged its sensitive ostensibly core issue.

 Gay film historian Vito Russo wrote in The Celluloid Closet that straight critics found the film boring while gay critics, glad for any attention paid to the subject, praised it.
 Making Love opened strong at the box office its first week, but poor word of mouth led to a large drop-off in box office receipts the following week.

-The gay rights activist Dennis Altman argued in The Homosexualization of America (1982) that, of several films released in the United States in 1982 that dealt with homosexual themes, Making Love was the only one that "suggested a willingness to portray homosexual relations as equally valid as heterosexual ones" and that "the wariness with which the film was promoted suggests real change will be slow."
+Gay rights activist Dennis Altman argued in The Homosexualization of America (1982) that, of several films released in the United States in 1982 that dealt with homosexual themes, Making Love was the only one that "suggested a willingness to portray homosexual relations as equally valid as heterosexual ones" and that "the wariness with which the film was promoted suggests real change will be slow."

 Social critic Camille Paglia in 2006 cited Making Love, which she considers "intelligent", as her "favorite film to date about gay men."

-Rotten Tomatoes gives the film a rating of 45% from 20 reviews.
+Rotten Tomatoes gives the film a rating of 56% from 25 reviews.